E-Bilgin/E-Bilgin/README.md

 - :mailbox: How to reach me: blgnemre@hotmail.com

 - :zap: Fun Fact: I :heart: :tea: and :books:.
-I am reaaly a good :snowboarder: and :swimmer:.
+I am really a good :snowboarder: and :swimmer:.

 **Languages and Tools:**